 What is dermatitis herpetiformis (DH)?

 Dermatitis herpetiformis (DH) is an intensely itchy skin disease.
 It causes clusters of small blisters and bumps.
 Symptoms typically start at age 30 to 40, but can happen at any age.
-This lifelong condition is rare in children.
+This chronic autoimmune skin condition is rare in children.
 It affects more men than women.

 What causes dermatitis herpetiformis?